percona/pmm/docs/using/platform/dbaas.md

 ## Unregister a Kubernetes cluster

-!!! note "Attention"
+!!! alert alert-info "Note"
-    You can't unregister a Kubernetes cluster if there DB clusters associated with it.
+    You can't unregister a kubernetes cluster if there DB clusters associated with it.

 1. Click *Unregister*.